ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 $ brew install pinentry-mac
 ```

-## Configure the Yubikey
+## Yubikey Configuration

-First make sure that the Yubikey is plugged in and check that `gpg` can see it
+First make sure that the Yubikey is plugged in and check that `gpg` can see it.
+If you can't see the card, you're probably missing some smart card driver for your system.
+You probably don't need to restart your computer, but that could also be worth a shot.

 ```bash
 $ gpg --card-status
 Reader ...........: Yubico Yubikey XXX